 We Are Family

-I was watching the TV show Modern Family.
-I love this show.
-Have you seen it?
+I was watching a family show on TV.
+I love this particular show because it always makes me laugh and it centers around family.
 The thing that I love about the show the most, and the thing that always brings me back, is how the family stays connected.
 No matter what, they love and accept each other—no judgment, no accusations, no limits.

 On this day, I cried as I watched this particular episode.